Thodoris-el/Battleship-java/README.md

 ## Features of the game

--Put your ships via click or file
+- Put your ships via click or file
--Enemy plays as human (AI)
+- Enemy plays as human (AI)
--Number of shoots = 40
+- Number of shoots = 40
--Five ships with lengths (2,3,3,4,5)
+- Five ships with lengths (2,3,3,4,5)
--Menu with statistics and inforamtion
+- Menu with statistics and inforamtion

 ### Check out this pictures